Mtax-Development/GameMakerCompanion/README.md

 GameMaker series of software, their logos and web resources are properties of YoYo Games.
 Discord is a property of Discord Inc.
+Steam is a property of Valve Corporation.
 This is a free and open-source third-party project, not affiliated with either of them.
 This application performs connections to Discord servers via their API, solely to facilitate Discord Rich Presence.
+While this application does not connect to Steam servers, it can cause the Steam application to perform such connection while attempting to launch GameMaker IDE that was installed through Steam.

 **GameMaker Companion** was previously named **GMS2_RPC**.